-• Forex is a skill-based activity, not guaranteed online income — realistic returns require months of learning
+- Forex is a skill-based activity, not guaranteed online income — most beginners should treat the first months as training

-These questions typically come from young adults seeking side income or alternative employment during economic uncertainty.
-This guide addresses those questions honestly — no hype, no shortcuts.
+These questions typically come from young adults seeking new skills, side income, or alternative employment during economic uncertainty.
+This guide reframes the topic honestly: learn the market first, then decide whether small live trading is appropriate.

 Core message: Forex is a legitimate skill-based activity.
 It is not guaranteed income, passive wealth, or a get-rich-quick scheme.
 Anyone selling that message is likely scamming you.